 Duranta erecta 'Sapphire Showers' is an extremely floriferous selection.
 Deep blue flowers with a white edge cover plants in summer, and throughout the year in tropical climates.
 Zones 9-11

 Duranta 'Alba' bears pure-white flowers followed by yellow fruit.
-It grows 1-2 feet tall as an annual and up to 6 feet tall as a tropical shrub.
+It grows 1-2 feet tall as an annual and up to six feet tall as a tropical shrub.

 If you love blue flowers, tweedia is for you.
 Tweedia produces beautiful turquoise blooms all season on grayish, felted foliage.
-The fragrant five-petal flowers make great cut flowers, complimenting any bouquet.
+The fragrant five-petal flowers make great cut flowers, complementing any bouquet.
 A short vine growing 2 to 3 fall, tweedia will twine around short trellises or other supports.
-(Try a shrubby branch cutting, inserted into the soil for a naturalistic support.)
+(Try a shrubby branch cutting inserted into the soil for a naturalistic support.)